globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

 ## Time Series Data

+The time series data section is interested in how we prepare your CRNS time series data for processing.
+It imagines that your data is at least in a datetime ordered csv format.
+You state where that data is with the `path_to_data` setting and it will read it in and begin preperations.
+If you needed to run the above "Raw Data Parse Options" stage, the path to the data is not really needed, but the remaining settings are!

 | Parameter | Required | Type | Example | Description |
 |-----------|----------|------|---------|-------------|
 | path_to_data | No | string | - | Path to pre-processed data (leave blank if parsing raw data) |